NVIDIA/TensorRT-LLM/docs/source/advanced/batch-manager.md

 ## The Batch Manager API

+*The batch manager API is deprecated in favor of the {ref}`executor`.
+ It will be removed in a future release of TensorRT-LLM.*

 A software component (called the client in the text that follows) can interact with the batch manager using two mandatory, and several optional callbacks.
 Their signatures are defined in the [`callbacks.h`](https://github.com/NVIDIA/TensorRT-LLM/blob/main/cpp/include/tensorrt_llm/batch_manager/callbacks.h) file.